eth-cscs/cpp-course-2023/03_01_data_oriented_design/data_oriented_design.md

 **Takeaway**: look at your calculation (*transform*), group together all data it uses, put data it doesn't use elsewhere. **You can't read a single byte from DRAM, you always read at least 64 bytes!**

+**Note**: the tests eliminate the effect of CPU caching and prefetching as much as possible.

 ---

 # Lesson #2: reads vs. block size (1)